awsdocs/amazon-elasticache-docs/doc_source/memcache/ElastiCache-Outposts.md

 **Note**
 In this version, the following limitations apply:
-ElastiCache for Outposts does not support multiple AWS accounts\.
 ElastiCache for Outposts only supports M5 and R5 node families\.
 Live migration is not supported\.
 Multi\-AZ \(cross Outpost replication is not supported\)\.